wilrev/MultimodalBandits/README.md

 5) OSSB implementation
 6) Experiments from the paper

-➤ The flags RUNTIME_EXPERIMENT, RUNTIME_IMPROVED_DP_EXPERIMENT, REGRET_EXPERIMENT can be set to True to run the experiments of Section 6, Appendix A.2 and Appendix E.8.
+➤ The flags RUNTIME_EXPERIMENT, RUNTIME_IMPROVED_DP_EXPERIMENT and REGRET_EXPERIMENT can be set to True to run the experiments of Appendix A.2, Appendix E.8 and Section 6 respectively.

 ## License